greenfork/greensky/posts/2020-05-10-how-to-write-a-blog,-part+2.md

 [Nim] is a statically typed compiled systems programming language.
 It combines successful concepts from mature languages like Python, Ada and Modula.
-I will use this language because I believe it can provide all the necessary features with the minimal friction.
+I will use this language because I believe it can provide all the necessary tools with the minimal friction.

 If you are an absolute beginner, you might want to check out the beginner-friendly [Nim tutorial] to get the basic programming concepts